Im-Rises/Chip8topia/README.md

 - [x] Add glad init in Chip8topia.cpp
 - [x] Code the Chip8Core
-- [x] Code the Chip8topiaUi
+- [ ] Code the Chip8topiaUi
 - [ ] Code the Chip8topiaDebugger
+- [x] Add a file explorer to load roms
-- [ ] Handle file open dialog for multiple platforms (Windows, Linux, Mac), maybe use a library like GTK
+- [ ] Handle file open dialog for multiple platforms (Windows, Linux, Mac), maybe use a library like GTK or WxWidgets
 - [ ] Add emulation video
 - [ ] Add emulation sound
 - [ ] Link emulator inputs and UI inputs